eglassman/cool-papers/defs.md

 	- "A predicate takes an entity or entities in the domain of discourse as input and outputs either True or False.
 Consider the two sentences "Socrates is a philosopher" and "Plato is a philosopher".
 In propositional logic, these sentences are viewed as being unrelated and might be denoted, for example, by variables such as p and q.
 The predicate "is a philosopher" occurs in both sentences, which have a common structure of "a is a philosopher".
 The variable a is instantiated as "Socrates" in the first sentence and is instantiated as "Plato" in the second sentence.
 While first-order logic allows for the use of predicates, such as "is a philosopher" in this example, propositional logic does not."
 	- "PROLOG programs are sets of first-order rules" [10]

+Validity across different reasoning methods
+- "An inference is deductively valid if and only if there is no possible situation in which all the premises are true but the conclusion false."
+[15]
+- "An inference is inductively strong if and only if its premises give some degree of probability to its conclusion."
+[15]

 #### Deductive

 - "Top-down logic" [5]